Taseko Mines, Ltd. - Consensus Indicates Potential 97.1% Upside

-Taseko Mines, Ltd. found using ticker (TGB) now have 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 2.34 and 1.79 calculating the average target price we see 2.03.
-Given that the stocks previous close was at 1.03 this is indicating there is a potential upside of 97.1%.
+Taseko Mines, Ltd. with ticker code (TGB) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The range between the high target price and low target price is between 2.34 and 1.79 with the average target price sitting at 2.03.
+With the stocks previous close at 1.03 this is indicating there is a potential upside of 97.1%.
 The 50 day moving average now sits at 1.04 while the 200 day moving average is 0.74.
-The market cap for the company is $247m.
-Company Website: http://www.tasekomines.com
+The company has a market capitalisation of $247m.
+Find out more information at: http://www.tasekomines.com

 Taseko Mines Limited, a mining company, acquires, develops, and operates mineral properties.
 The company explores for copper, molybdenum, gold, niobium, and silver deposits.
 It holds 75% interest in the Gibraltar mine located in British Columbia.
 The company also holds 100% interest in Yellowhead copper project, the Aley niobium project, the Harmony Gold Project, and the New Prosperity gold and copper project situated in British Columbia; and the Florence copper project located in Arizona.
 Taseko Mines Limited was incorporated in 1966 and is headquartered in Vancouver, Canada.